PhD in Agricultural and Applied Economics

-Fall semester, year 1: AG_EC 9040 Advanced Microeconomics Theory and Applications I; FA methods course; Elective
+Fall semester, year 1: AAE 9040 Advanced Microeconomics Theory and Applications I; FA theory or methods course; Elective

-Spring semester, year 1: AG_EC 8010 Research Methodology; FA theory course; FA core course or Elective
+Spring semester, year 1: FA theory or methods courses

 Fall semester, year 2: FA field courses and/or Electives

-Spring semester, year 2: FA field courses and/or Electives
+Spring semester, year 2: AAE 8510 Research Methods and Design; FA field courses and/or Electives

 Subsequent semesters: Field Courses and/or Electives; Research and Dissertation hours